 Image: Antimicrobial susceptibility testing in petri dish (Shutterstock)

-Antimicrobial resistance (AMR) is increasingly a global health security concern, with drug-resistant infections causing 700,000 deaths annually.
+Antimicrobial resistance (AMR) is increasingly a global health security concern, with drug-resistant infections complicating the global fights against HIV, malaria and tuberculosis.

-Microorganisms that develop antimicrobial resistance are sometimes referred to as “superbugs”.
+Microorganisms that develop AMR are often called “superbugs”.

 - Globally more than 480,000 people develop multidrug-resistant TB each year

 - Resistance to the first-line treatment for P. falciparum malaria (artemisinin-based combination therapies, also known as ACTs) has been confirmed in five countries of the Greater Mekong subregion (Cambodia, Lao PDR, Myanmar, Thailand and Vietnam).

 - Since September 2015, WHO has recommended that everyone living with HIV start on antiretroviral treatment (ART).
 It is expected to further increase ART resistance globally.

 What is the difference between antibiotic and antimicrobial resistance?